bsdavidson/xmlimporter/README.md

 Imports data from an XML file into MySQL.

-Used to take translated sql data sent to us as an XML file and import it into a Contao Database.
+Used to take translated SQL data sent to us as an XML file and import it into a Contao Database.